Aelto/surreal-simple-querybuilder/README.md

 ### `ForeignKey` and loaded data during serialization

-A `ForeignKey` always tried to serialize itself into an ID by default.
-Meaning that if the foreign-key held a value and not an ID, it will call the `IntoKey` trait on the value in order to get an ID to serialize.
+A `ForeignKey` always tries to serialize itself into an ID by default.
+Meaning that if the foreign-key holds a value and not an ID, it will call the `IntoKey` trait on the value in order to get an ID to serialize.

 There are cases where this may pose a problem, for example in an API where you wish